artisanal-lettuce/linear-bubble-chart/README.md

 `pip install pandas`

 6. Create table to turn into graph.
-It should have three columns named 'x', 'y', and 'size'
+It should be a CSV (comma-separated values) table with three columns named 'x', 'y', and 'size'

 ![image](https://github.com/user-attachments/assets/70307c47-56ed-4174-9ac4-eaa5c5c69314)